-What Is Zone 4 Training?
+Olympic Triathlon: What Is Zone 4 / Threshold Training?

-Zone 4 is known as the threshold zone—a hard, but controlled effort level just under your maximum sustainable output.
+Whether you’re surging up a hill, fighting off competitors or gunning for a PR finish, training in this zone is essential for race-day success.
+Zone 4 is known as the threshold zone, a hard, but controlled effort level just under your maximum sustainable output.
 Training here boosts your ability to perform at high intensity without tipping into total fatigue.

 Zone 4 Defined:

-• Heart Rate: 80–90% of HRmax
+• Heart Rate: 87–93% of HRmax

-• Perceived Effort: Hard (talking limited to short phrases)
+• Perceived Effort: Hard (talking limited to short phrases) (RPE 7–8)

-• Cycling Power: 90–105% of FTP
+• Cycling Power: 91–105% of FTP

-It’s challenging—but manageable—and it teaches your body and mind how to operate effectively under pressure.
+It’s challenging, but manageable and it teaches your body and mind how to operate effectively under pressure.

-Why Zone 4 Training Is Essential
+Why Threshold Training Is Essential

 1. Increases Lactate Threshold

-The higher your lactate threshold, the longer you can sustain strong efforts without slowing down—a game-changer on the Olympic triathlon course.
+The higher your lactate threshold, the longer you can sustain strong efforts without slowing down, a game-changer on the Olympic triathlon course.

 2. Builds Speed and Power

-Zone 4 efforts develop the strength and explosiveness needed for race surges, breakaways, and tough climbs.
+Zone 4 efforts develop the strength and explosiveness needed for race surges, breakaways and tough climbs.

 3. Prepares You for Real Race Intensity